Open Bible Data Home About News OET Key

 (maʸde proseⱪein muthois kai genealogiais aperantois, haitines ekzaʸtaʸseis pareⱪousi mallon oikonomian ˚Theou, taʸn en pistei.)

-UST Instruct them to stop focusing on old useless stories and endless lists of ancestors.
-Those things only cause people to argue with each other.
-They do not help God’s plan to move forward.
-That happens when we trust in God.
+USTI want you to tell them to stop focusing on legends and very long lists of ancestors.
+Those things cause people to argue with each other.
+They do not help to accomplish God’s plan.
+That happens when we trust in Jesus.

 CSB or to pay attention to myths and endless genealogies.
 These promote empty speculations rather than God’s plan, which operates by faith.